-During a divorce, a client may choose to negotiate a Separation Agreement (also referred to as a Marital Settlement Agreement or MSA).
-This Agreement can resolve issues including grounds for divorce, child custody, child support, alimony, division of property, debts, and other financial issues.
-With a signed Separation Agreement resolving all issues arising out of the marriage, parties can get divorced without having to wait for a one-year physical separation.
+During a divorce, negotiations can result in the creation of a Separation Agreement (also referred to as a Marital Settlement Agreement or MSA).
+This Agreement can resolve issues including grounds for divorce, child custody, child support, alimony, division of property, insurance, debts, and other financial issues.
+With a signed Agreement resolving all issues arising out of the marriage, parties can get divorced without having to wait out a one-year physical separation.
 You can even get divorced while living together.

-For a lawyer to draft, negotiate, and review agreements in Baltimore, Towson, and Maryland, and to protect the client's rights and obligations, contact Laurie M. Wasserman to receive the experience, expertise, and compassion clients need to navigate through their legal matter.
+For a lawyer to draft, negotiate, and review agreements in Baltimore, Towson, and Maryland, and to protect the client's rights and obligations, contact the Law Office of Laurie M. Wasserman to receive the experience, expertise, and compassion clients need to navigate through their legal matter.